 Before your child sets off, it’s always worth checking if their clothes are loosely fitted or tight.

-A helmet fit for purpose
+Find a bike helmet fit for purpose

 - Ear check – the straps of the helmet should form a V under their ears when fastened.

 - Mouth check – get them to open their mouth as wide as possible.
 The straps should be snug on their skin and head without moving around everywhere.